jbussemaker/SBArchOpt/readme.md

 - Design variable definition in the `__init__` function using `Variable` classes (in `pymoo.core.variable`)
 - Evaluation of a design vector in `_arch_evaluate`
 - Correction (imputation/repair) of a design vector in `_correct_x`
+- An interface for implementing intermediate storage of problem-specific results (`store_results`), and restarting an optimization from these previous results (`load_previous_results`)
 - A unique class representation in `__repr__`

 Design variables of different types are defined as follows: